thomasduchatelle/dphoto/app/README.md

 * viewer API: serverless backend to serve data for viewer (golang)
 * viewer UI: create-react-app deployed as static website on S3 (typescript)
-* (planned) more generic API to be used by CLI instead of direct IAM role
+* (roadmap) more generic API to be used by CLI instead of direct IAM role

 They are all deployed as a monolith using _Serverless Framework_.
 To deploy on dev: